lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 ## Git

 DIME projects are encouraged to use Git, a free [version control software](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668), for writing data analysis code.
-They allow simultaneous editing and execution of code files and comparisons of hisotries and alternate versions.
+They allow simultaneous editing and execution of code files and comparisons of histories and alternate versions.
 This enables maintaining and merging simultaneous ongoing workstreams without conflicts, unlike software like Dropbox.

 ## Git Clients